|Award:||BA (Hons) in Social Sciences|

 |Study Mode:||Full Time, Part Time|

 Full time: 4 academic years

 Our BA (Hons) History and Literary Studies with foundation entry degree course is designed for students who want to study History and Literary Studies, but don’t have the necessary formal qualifications to start the Honours degree programme just yet.

-This History and Literary Studies BA (Hons) course enables you to study both History and Literary Studies equally at the same level.
+This History and Literary Studies BA (Hons) course enables you to study both History and English Literary Studies equally at the same level.
 Don't worry, studying joint honours doesn't mean more work.
 You'll study the same number of credits as a single honours student, but just take fewer modules in each of the subjects.
 There are lots of reasons why students choose a joint honours qualification.
 Just some include: that you have two subject areas of interest, that you want to explore something new alongside a core subject area or that you want to keep your career options open to a range of professions.

 - What will I study?